Hylotelephium sieboldii 'Mediovariegatum'

 Water moderately in the growing season, allowing the soil to dry out a bit between waterings.
 Note that when growing plants in outdoor containers and baskets, they may require more frequent waterings than they would in the yard or garden.

-Feed every 2 weeks in the growing season, beginning when new shoots appear and continue until the fall.
+Feed every two weeks in the growing season, beginning when new shoots appear and continue until the fall.
 Use a dilute solution of a standard liquid fertilizer.

-Hylotelephium sieboldii 'Mediovariegatum' is variegated cultivar of Hylotelephium sieboldii.
+Hylotelephium sieboldii 'Mediovariegatum' is a variegated cultivar of Hylotelephium sieboldii.